Battle of Ansi

-The siege of Ansi was a battle between Goguryeo and Tang forces in Ansi, a fortress in the Liaodong Peninsula, and the culmination of the First campaign in the Goguryeo–Tang War.
-The confrontation lasted for about 3 months from 20 June 645 to 18 September 645.
+The siege of Ansi took place between Goguryeo and Tang forces in Ansi, a fortress in the Liaodong Peninsula, and the culmination of the First campaign in the Goguryeo–Tang War.
+The confrontation lasted for about three months from 20 June 645 to 18 September 645.

 The initial phase of combat resulted in the defeat of a Gorguryeo relief force of 150,000 and resulted in the Tang troops laying siege to the fortress.
-After a siege lasting around 2 months, the Tang forces constructed a rampart.
-However, the rampart was on the brink of completion, when a section of it collapsed and was taken over by the defenders.
-This, along with arriving Goguryeo reinforcements and the lack of supplies, forced Tang troops into a retreat.
+After a siege lasting around two months, the Tang forces constructed a rampart.
+However, the rampart was on the brink of completion, when a section of it collapsed and was taken over by the defenders which – along with the cold winter approaching as well as arriving Goguryeo reinforcements and the lack of supplies – forced Tang troops into a retreat.
 Over 20,000 Goguryeo troops were killed during the siege.

 Background

-In the year 644, Taizong of Tang decided to invade Goguryeo in the face of opposition inside the Tang Dynasty.
-The assassination of Yongnu of Goguryeo and other officials by Yeon Gaesomun was used to justify invasion.
+In the year 644, Taizong of Tang decided to invade Goguryeo in the face of opposition inside the Tang dynasty.
+The assassination of Yongnu of Goguryeo and other officials by Yŏn Kaesomun was used to justify invasion.
 For the next year, he began preparations for an invasion, preparing troops, ships, and siege engines, and conducting reconnaissance.
 On 1 April 645, under the pretext of marching to camp Huaiyuan, Tang forces led by Li Shiji suddenly turned to invade Goguryeo.
 They attacked several castles including Shin and Geonan, to throw the defense system of Goguryeo into disarray.
 The plan failed, and Li Shiji instead arrayed all Tang forces to besiege Gaemo on 15 April.
 Gaemo fell on 25 April.
 Simultaneously, naval forces led by Zhang Liang had landed in Liaodong Peninsula and went on to capture Bisa on 2 May.
 Meanwhile, Emperor Taizong of Tang joined the forces and they captured Yodong Fortress and Baegam one after another.

 Afterwards, the Tang forces decided to attack Ansi Fortress, a fortress-city with a population of around 100,000, invading the fortress on 20 June.
-Texts of the Joseon Dynasty describe the name of the chief of Ansi Fortress was said to be Yang Manchun.
-In response to the Tang invasion, Yeon Gaesomun, Generalissimo of Goguryeo, sent about 150,000 forces with Go yeon-su and Go hye-jin to rescue Ansi.
+Texts of the Joseon dynasty give the name of the chief of Ansi Fortress as Yang Manch'un.
+In response to the Tang invasion, Yŏn Kaesomun, Generalissimo of Goguryeo, sent about 150,000 forces with Ko Yŏnsu and Ko Hyejin to rescue Ansi.